 It is important to ask questions during class sessions to do well and gain the most benefit from them.
 Court-ordered parenting classes also have flexible schedules to fit parents’ needs and certificates upon completion.

-How Long do Parenting Classes Last?
+How Long Do Parenting Classes Last?

 The problem with court-ordered parenting classes is that the parents rush through and only worry about completing them in order to please the courts.
 However, parenting classes, as spelled out in this study, are not about the number or length of class sessions but mainly about learning the practicality of what is taught.